-Website owners often download pirated plugins without understanding the risks associated with this unethical practice.
+Website owners often download pirated plugins thinking that they are free plugins without understanding the risks associated with this unethical practice.
 Pirated plugins can create issues for you, but they also affect developers and customers.
-Keep reading to find out why you should avoid pirated plugins when you customize your website.
+Keep reading to find out why you should avoid WordPress pirated plugins when you customize your website.

 If you find those statistics scary, then pirated plugins are not ideal for your site.
-Pirated plugins often have backdoor scripts that fail to block malicious code, so it’s easy for the cyber bad guys to hack your site.
+Pirated plugins often have backdoor scripts that fail to block malicious code which causes WordPress security issues, so it’s easy for the cyber bad guys to hack your site.
 What’s worse is that some pirated plugins contain malware before you even download them, so your site never has a chance to avoid viruses or adware.

 Official WordPress plugins update automatically, so code issues are addressed before cyber attackers discover them.
 Pirated plugins require manual updates, and sometimes you have to reinstall or even repurchase the pirated software multiple times.